 Environmental Models for Marine Aquaculture and Spatial Planning

-Project Status: This project began in May, 2012 and was completed in May, 2013
+Project Status: This project began in May 2012 and is Ongoing

 We are developing marine spatial planning tools and best management practices for marine aquaculture to minimize or eliminate any negative environmental effects.
 We’re providing strategic planning and technical guidance to industry stakeholders, management and regulatory agencies, and conservation organizations.
 By providing an alternative to wild-caught fish, aquaculture builds United States’ industry share while it conserves, protects, manages, and maintains our marine resources.